His Holiness, XIV Dalai Lama |

 Fortunately, in this highly scientific and technological age other religious leaders are abandoning the position that science and spirituality, indeed religion, are necessarily incompatible, Beginning with Vatican II, and gaining renewed momentum since 2008, the Catholic Church has made major efforts theologically and practically to bridge the rift between science and faith that ironically raged into a huge controversy at the beginning of the European "Enlightenment" with the ex-communication of Galileo, a ban and anethema only recently lifted by the Church.

-was with God, and the Word was God.
-The same was
+"In the beginning there was the Word, and the Word was with God, and the Word was God.
+The same was in the beginning with God."
+John 1:1-2 |

 "In this context, questions concerning the relationship between science’s reading of the world and the reading offered by Christian Revelation naturally arise.
 My predecessors Pope Pius XII and Pope John Paul II noted that there is no opposition between faith’s understanding of creation and the evidence of the empirical sciences.
 Philosophy in its early stages had proposed images to explain the origin of the cosmos on the basis of one or more elements of the material world.
 This genesis was not seen as a creation, but rather a mutation or transformation; it involved a somewhat horizontal interpretation of the origin of the world.
 A decisive advance in understanding the origin of the cosmos was the consideration of being qua being and the concern of metaphysics with the most basic question of the first or transcendent origin of participated being.
 In order to develop and evolve, the world must first be, and thus have come from nothing into being.
 It must be created, in other words, by the first Being who is such by essence.

-To state that the foundation of the cosmos and its developments is the provident wisdom of the Creator is not to say that creation has only to do with the beginning of the history of the world and of life.
+Moreover, in the relatively recently released Catholic Cathecism (the first updated summary of the "universal beliefs" of catholics worldwide in over 300 years), which was commissioned by Pope John Paul II and whose principal author was Cardinal Rathzinger, the current Pope Benedict XVI, it states (at paragraphs 283 to 284):To state that the foundation of the cosmos and its developments is the provident wisdom of the Creator is not to say that creation has only to do with the beginning of the history of the world and of life.
 It implies, rather, that the Creator founds these developments and supports them, underpins them and sustains them continuously.
 Thomas Aquinas taught that the notion of creation must transcend the horizontal origin of the unfolding of events, which is history, and consequently all our purely naturalistic ways of thinking and speaking about the evolution of the world.
 Thomas observed that creation is neither a movement nor a mutation.
 It is instead the foundational and continuing relationship that links the creature to the Creator, for he is the cause of every being and all becoming."

 Pope Benedict the XVI, who, as Cardinal